matthiku/cSpot/readme.md

 # The Church Service Planning Online Tool

+c-SPOT was designed to help (small) churches plan their Sunday and Midweek services as well as other events.

 - Frontend: Responsive design, runs on *any* device that supports a browser with javascript!
 - Create Order of Services with all relevant data (team (leaders, musicians, other functions), resources, songs, free slides, embedded videoclips etc)
 - Customize for your church and allow others to participate